Article Translations: (Spanish)

 During these early months, you might have many questions about your baby's health.
 Most doctors have phone hours when parents can call with routine questions.
 Don't hesitate to call with your concerns, no matter how minor they might seem.

 Of course, if you think your baby could have an illness, don't wait for phone hours — call your doctor right away.
-As in the newborn period, illness at this age needs immediate attention.
+As in the newborn period, illness at this age needs attention right away.

 How often you see the doctor in the first 2 months will depend on your baby's health, but most infants are seen at 1 month and again at 2 months for routine care.